Cleidocranial dysostosis: Treatment

 Around 5 years of age, surgical correction may be necessary to prevent any worsening of the deformity.
 If the mother has dysplasia, caesarian delivery may be necessary.
 Craniofacial surgery may be necessary to correct skull defects.
 Coxa vara is treated by corrective femoral osteotomies.
 If there is brachial plexus irritation with pain and numbness, excision of the clavicular fragments can be performed to decompress it.

 Prognosis

 Several studies have reported that life expectancy appears to be normal for people with CCD.

 Epidemiology

 Cleidocranial dysostosis affects about one per million people.

-Notable cases
+Notable people

 In 1987, a young girl named Jessica McClure fell down a narrow well pipe in her family's Texas property.
 Ron Short, a roofing contractor who was born without collarbones because of cleidocranial dysostosis and thus could collapse his shoulders to work in cramped corners, arrived at the site and offered to go down the shaft.
 The rescuers did not end up using him, though McClure was successfully recovered from the well.

 Actor Gaten Matarazzo was born with cleidocranial dysplasia, which is incorporated into his character Dustin Henderson's storyline on Stranger Things.

-Sibling actress-singers Milly and Abby Shapiro were born with cleidocranial dysplasia, a trait they share with their mother.
+Sibling actress-singers Milly and Abi Shapiro were born with cleidocranial dysplasia, a trait they share with their mother.